OSM-Made/StubMaker/README.md

 # Build Instructions

-1. Requires Official SDK :( so you must specify your SDK path in ``Libs/makeStub.bat``.
+1. Requires Official SDK. :(
 2. Run the ``Libs/build.bat``.
 3. You can now link against these stubs with more function definitions than the official.